ammegandchips/EPoCH/analysis_plan/pipeline.md

 **Download and run `before.sh` interactively (i.e. do not submit as a job)**

+(note that bluepebble is a bit unpredictable.
+I was advised to login to bp1-login03.acrc.bris.ac.uk rather than bp1-login.acrc.bris.ac.uk.
+This seems to resolve the issues)

 This script moves all the phenotype data and key files from the RDSF folder to a folder in your home directory on blue pebble called `EPoCH/data`.

 It also downloads all necessary r files to `EPoCH/scripts` and makes a folder called `EPoCH/out` if it doesn’t already exist.
 And it deletes any old out files and results so you can start afresh.